 If you’ve opted into Snap Maps, you can see and be seen but there is no tracking metric to see who has checked on you using this feature.
 The only way to know for sure is if someone makes a comment about a location where you were or mentioned it in real life.

 Keeping Someone from Adding You

 A lot of users have stated that they have had multiple people add them on Snapchat.
 These can be other users they don’t know or people who they don’t want to add them.

-Aside from unwanted friends, some users actually pay money for adds meaning your new friend may be a bot or an unfamiliar account.
+Aside from unwanted friends, some users actually pay money for ads meaning your new friend may be a bot or an unfamiliar account.

-- Under Snapchat’s Settings menu, you can turn off the Quick Add feature and making your account private.
+- Under Snapchat’s Settings menu, you can turn off the Quick Add feature and make your account private.